You've got media coverage, now what?

 You’ve worked hard to create and write a story, securing the all-important quotes, sourcing quality photos and diligently contacting the media.
 Journalists have picked up your story and you are thrilled.
 But don’t crack open the champers just yet.
-You still have work to do.
+After getting media coverage, you still have work to do.

-Having secured some lovely local media coverage for a client up here in t’ Yorkshire where I’m based, on sending links to the online articles, I was asked ‘can I share them on LinkedIn?’
+Having secured some lovely local media coverage for a client up here in the Yorkshire where I’m based, on sending links to the online articles, I was asked ‘can I share them on LinkedIn?’
 Yes, you can and you absolutely should.

 However, before you do anything else, be courteous and THANK the journalist who covered your story.
 They didn’t have to.
 They probably had a choice of hundreds (maybe thousands) to cover that day but they chose your story.
 So, be nice, send an email, tweet them, or if you’re that way inclined, send a card (or your product if it’s gift-able like food or drink).
 Just say ‘thank you’.

 Share your media coverage on social media